 Many of Constellation’s beer brands have a long history in Mexico (under Grupo Modelo) and resonate with the Hispanic customer in Mexico.
 It would be difficult for a competitor duplicate this brand awareness quickly.

 There appears to be a high ceiling for U.S. wine consumption growth.
 The country currently drinks less than half of the amount of wine per capita compared with developed nations such as France, Spain, or Germany.

-As the world's largest wine producer, Constellation has greater scale than its smaller rivals.
+As one of the world's largest wine producers, Constellation has greater scale than its smaller rivals.
 Read more

 Consumers have demonstrated little brand loyalty in the wine category.
 Moreover, consumers' inclination to try new types and brands of wine within their preferred category and price range makes it difficult for winemakers to maintain pricing power.

-We believe that Constellation Brands has a standard level of stewardship.
+We believe Constellation Brands has Standard stewardship.
 Current CEO Robert Sands and former CEO (current chairman of the board) Richard Sands are sons of Constellation founder Marvin Sands.
-The Sands family controls a large portion Read more
+The Sands family controls the majority of the firm’s voting Read more

-Constellation Brands is a total alcohol company selling wine, spirits, and beer, primarily in the United States.
-Notable premium wine brands in the firm's portfolio include Read more
+Constellation Brands is a diversified alcohol company that sells wine, spirits, and beer primarily in the United States.
+Notable premium wine brands in the firm's portfolio Read more

 Friday Five: Big Deal Week a Mixed Bag for Investors Watch more